AdobeDocs/adobe-io-runtime/src/pages/guides/using/using_packages.md

 Invoking an action is also straightforward; you just need to preface the action&rsquo;s name with its package.

-`wsk action invoke --result hellopackage/hello --param name <your name>`
+`aio rt:action:invoke --result hellopackage/hello --param name <your name>`

 You should get this output: